dehnhardt/iconnconfig/BUILD.md

 Surely some more...

+## preconditions
+you need to checkout separate controls/widgets from https://codeberg.org/dehnhardt/PKControls.git They must be found in the same root directory as iconnconfig
+|
+|- iconnconfig
+|- PKControls
+This way, the additional sources should be included without any changes

 ## compile
 * change to this directory
 * qmake (be shure that QMake uses at least QT 5.2. e.g. with the switch: qmake -qt=5)